-BHA is now facing an unprecedented lack of support at the federal level.
+BHA now faces an unprecedented lack of support at the federal level.
 This reduced funding is expected to continue.
 The funding shortfalls threaten to severely impact the public housing program, and will constrain the BHA's ability to continue on the positive trajectory it has established in the past 20 years.